boyter/boyter.org/content/posts/sloc-cloc-code.md

   }
 {{</highlight>}}

-A quick benchmark I ran showed that having a loop over 8 elements was much faster than a map so I stuck with that.
+A quick benchmark I ran showed that having a loop over 8 elements was much faster than a map so left it as a loop rather than a map.

 And the results,